Photo: Sandra Wavrick

 Music

-We write songs - or let’s say we vibe with sound and let it happen - often in surrealistic synch, from multi-genre kids’ music to cool tunes for grownups.
+We write songs, often in surrealistic synch, from multi-genre kids’ music to cool tunes for grownups.

 Books